MiguelHocson/global_quality_of_life_index/README.md

 ## Data Exploration and Cleaning

 This was the stage where data was scanned for any errors, inconsistencies, blanks, duplicates, and unusual characters.
-Below were the initial observations on the dataset:

 1. First, column profiling was changed to based on entire data set.